lostechies/blog/_ryansvihla/2009-06-07-engineering-or-customer-service-which-is-more-important.md

   - lean
 redirect_from: "/blogs/rssvihla/archive/2009/06/07/engineering-or-customer-service-which-is-more-important.aspx/"
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2009/06/07/engineering-or-customer-service-which-is-more-important.html).*

 I&#8217;ve been reading a lot about lean/toyota way lately, mixing that with my past experience as an IT Consultant and throwing that up against a bit of an Ivory tower I fell into with XP that left me unable to deal with the following scenario:

 _You&#8217;re reviewing code either yours or someone elses right before release. you find the code strewn with anti-patterns and uncessary conditionals.
 You are due to ship tomorrow.
 The code works but is not maintainable, do you ship?_